Sxhail/Sxhail/README.md

 ## 👨‍🎓 Computer Engineering Student at Trinity College Dublin

-Hello, my name is Suhail, I enjoy building things that live on the internet — from web apps to mobile games.
-I’m especially interested in AI, reflex-based games, and building smart productivity tools.
+Hello, I'm Suhail — a builder at heart who loves creating things that live online.
+From fast-paced reflex games to intelligent productivity assistants, I enjoy working at the intersection of code, creativity, and human behavior.
+I'm especially passionate about AI/ML, gamified systems, and building tools that help people work smarter.

 - 🌍 Based in UAE / Studying in Ireland
 - 🌱 Currently learning Full-Stack Web Dev and AI/ML